Achieve Global Safaris is very ready to introduce you to Africa

 Mgahinga National ParkMgahinga National Park is the smallest national park but rich in terms of safari activities in that it was mainly established to protect the mountain gorillas in Uganda, it is located in the southwestern part of Uganda and is 33.7 square kilometers, about 10km south of Kisoro and is bordered by the volcanoes national park in Rwanda to the south and to the west Virunga national park in the Democratic Republic of Congo, it also lies 2227m and 4127m between the altitudes and between the three Virunga Conservation Area which all form 434 square kilometers of the conservation area.
 Mgahinga national park covers the northern slopes of the three Virunga volcanoes in other wards Mount Muhavura at 4127m, Mount Gahinga at 3474m and Mount Sabinyo at 3645m.
 Mgahinga national park can be accessed using both road and air transport by road it is about 9-10 hours drive from Kampala, 6 hours from Kigali Rwanda 14km from Kisoro to Ntebeko which is the park entrance.
 The name Mgahinga was derived from the Kinyarwanda word Gahinga that means (pile of volcanic lava stone heaps where cultivation is carried out).
 Mgahinga national park is a home of 115 bird species, 76 mammal species including the endangered golden monkeys and gorillas, buffaloes, elephants, giant forest hogs, bushbucks, leopards, spotted hyenas, black-fronted duikers among others and 200 butterfly species.

-Activities in Mgahinga National ParkGorilla tracking: this is the most popular breathtaking activity that is done in Mgahinga national park where the visitors follow the trails in search of gorillas and apart from Bwindi impenetrable forest national park Mgahinga is the second national park with gorillas in Uganda.
+Activities in Mgahinga National ParkGorilla tracking: this is the most popular breathtaking activity that is done in Mgahinga national park where the visitors follow the trails in search of gorillas and apart from Bwindi impenetrable forest national park Mgahinga is the second national park with gorillas in Uganda and its famous for uganda gorika trekking, uganda hiking safaris among others.
 Mgahinga national park has one habituated family called Nyakagezi with fourteen members that are tracked, tracking starts early in the morning at 8:00 am at Ntebeko gate and takes 2-4 hours depending on the location of the gorillas because they like to move in search of food and visitors spend one hour in the presence of the gorillas once found.
 Gorilla tracking requires moving in the forest, valleys, steep slopes and therefore the visitors are requested to wear light clothes, carry masks, packed lunch, drinking water and cameras.

 Golden monkey tracking: this is one of the interesting activities in Mgahinga national park apart from gorilla tracking because it gives an amazing experience to watch the endangered golden monkeys in the trees.
 Golden monkey tracking can start in the morning or in the afternoon depending on your schedule.
 Mgahinga national park is the only park in Uganda where gorillas live with monkeys hence referred to as the only national park where gold meets silver.
 There are about six habituated golden monkey families in Mgahinga where visitors get to spend more time in their presence learning their lifestyles, way of feeding, natural habitats among others